wmo-im/wis2box-training/documentation/docs/en/practical-sessions/ingesting-data-for-publication.md

 In WIS2, data is shared in real-time using WIS2 data notifications that contain a "canonical" link from which the data can be downloaded.

-To trigger the data workflow in a WIS2 Node using the wis2box software, data must be uploaded to the **wis2box-incoming** bucket in **MinIO**, which initiates the wis2box workflow.
-This process results in the data being published via a WIS2 data notification.
-Depending on the data mappings configured in your wis2box instance, the data may be transformed into BUFR format before being published.
+To trigger the data workflow in a WIS2 Node using the wis2box software, data must be uploaded to the **wis2box-incoming** bucket in **MinIO**, which initiates the wis2box data workflow to process and publish the data.

-In this exercise, we will use sample data files to trigger the wis2box workflow and **publish WIS2 data notifications** for the dataset you configured in the previous practical session.

-During the exercise, we will monitor the status of the data ingestion using the **Grafana dashboard** and **MQTT Explorer**.
+To monitor the status of the wis2box data workflow you can use the **Grafana dashboard** and **MQTT Explorer**.
 The Grafana dashboard uses data from Prometheus and Loki to display the status of your wis2box, while MQTT Explorer allows you to see the WIS2 data notifications published by your wis2box instance.

-For this exercise, we will focus on the different methods to upload data to your wis2box instance and verify successful ingestion and publication.
+In this section, we will focus on how to upload data to your wis2box instance and verify successful ingestion and publication.
 Data transformation will be covered later in the [Data Conversion Tools](./data-conversion-tools.md) practical session.

+To manually test the data ingestion process, we will use the MinIO web interface, which allows you to download and upload data to MinIO using a web browser.

+In a production environment, data would typically be ingested using automated processes, such as scripts or applications that forward data to MinIO over S3 or SFTP.

 ## Preparation

-This section uses the dataset for "surface-based-observations/synop" and "other" previously created in the [Configuring Datasets in wis2box](./configuring-wis2box-datasets.md) practical session.

-It also requires knowledge of configuring stations in the **wis2box-webapp**, as described in the [Configuring Station Metadata](./configuring-station-metadata.md) practical session.
+This section assumes you have successfully completed the [Configuring Datasets in wis2box](./configuring-wis2box-datasets.md) practical session.
+If you followed the instructions in that session, you should have one dataset using the `Universal` plugin, and another that uses the `FM-12 data converted to BUFR` plugin.

 Ensure you can log in to your student VM using your SSH client (e.g., PuTTY).